OOP-FIIT/Auction-app-JavaFX/Documentation/003_tech_details.md

 (Change this Example:)

-* JDK 16
+* JDK 17
-* JavaFX 16
+* JavaFX 13
 * Scene Builder
 * MySQL Connector/J 8.0.23

 ## Installation

-Example:

-* Make sure MySQL is installed properly and running at port 3306 with username 'root' and password 'root'
+Make sure MySQL is installed properly and running at port 3306 with username 'root' and password 'misha'

 ## Database

-Write here and present the specifics of your database, if you use it or another form of data storage.
+SQL_manager.java creates DB and tables by itsown
+No problems expected